-While hot the jam will seem runny, but be patient, as jam takes a while to cool and set.
-Samuel Goldsmiths, Woman & Home Food Editor has a nifty trick to test if the jam will set firm.
-He says “I always put teaspoons in the freezer and then dip in the jam when I think it’s done.
+While hot the jam will seem runny, but be patient, as it takes a while to cool and set.
+Samuel Goldsmiths, woman&home Food Editor has a nifty trick to test if the jam will set firm.
+“I always put teaspoons in the freezer and then dip in the jam when I think it’s done.
 If the jam sets on the spoon when I put the spoon in and out quickly then I know the jam will set," he advises.

-However if the jam has been heated sufficiently, but still did not set, then it requires more pectin and acid.
+However, if the jam has been heated sufficiently, but still did not set, then it requires more pectin and acid.

 Some fruits are naturally high in pectin and acid.
-Fruits rich in pectin and acid such as apple, blackcurrants, gooseberries and red currants will set a jam firm with little additions.
+Fruits rich in pectin and acid such as apple, blackcurrants, gooseberries and redcurrants will set a jam firm with little additions.
 However other fruits with lower pectin content will require a helping hand.
 Raspberries, plums and apricots all fit into this category.
 Strawberries, melon and cherries do not contain any pectin.
 Therefore when making jam with these fruits it is essential to add pectin in order for the jam to set.

 Why is my jam too thick?

 Fruits that are high in pectin such as apple, citrus fruits and pear will produce thick jams.
 The standard ratio in jam is equal measures of sugar to fruit.
-However, you may notice in recipes for jams made using high pectin fruits contain more sugar.
+However, you may notice that recipes for jams made using high pectin fruits contain more sugar.
 This is to give the jam a better, less firm, consistency.